Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 5 Domain 5.0 Security Program Management and Oversight.md

 C. Data processor
 D. Data subject

-Data custodian is the appropriate role
+Data custodian is the appropriate role, they are responsible for for data's use in the business including storing and properly handling data.